-Since April 2009, paint consumers including homeowners and businesses, can drop off leftover household paint at paint collection depots located throughout New Brunswick, without charge.
+Paint consumers including homeowners and businesses can drop off leftover household paint at paint collection depots located throughout New Brunswick, without charge.

 The New Brunswick Paint Recycling Program was developed by ReGeneration on behalf of the paint industry in response to the New Brunswick “Designated Materials Regulation”.
 The program has been approved by the government agency, Recycle New Brunswick.